mesosphere/dcos-commons/docs/pages/operations-guide.md

 After the pod has been stopped, it may be started again, at which point it will be restarted again and will resume running task(s) where it left off.

-Here is an example session where an `index-1` node is crash looping due to some corrupted data in a persistent volume.
+Here is an example session where an `index-1` pod is crash looping due to some corrupted data in a persistent volume.
 The operator stops the `index-1` pod, then uses `task exec` to repair the index.
 Following this, the operator starts the pod and it resumes normal operation:

 ```bash
 $ dcos myservice debug pod stop index-1